This program gives you the opportunity to identify a path towards teacher or school counselor licensure and other careers in the human sciences.

 What is an Undecided Option in Pre-Education and Human Sciences?

-An advisor will help you select a major and guide you on the path towards completing teacher licensure requirements, exploring career paths in the human sciences, and preparing for field work in a local school or other professional settings.
+An advisor will help you select a major and guide you towards completing teacher licensure requirements, exploring career paths in the human sciences, and preparing for field work in a local school or other professional settings.

 Why Study Pre-Education and Human Sciences Here?

 At Virginia Tech, we offer a route to completing your undergraduate and graduate degrees in five years.
 This path leads to becoming a highly qualified educator and our graduates find jobs across the state and the world.
 The option also gives you time to learn more about the variety of careers in the human sciences.